InteractiveGL/vision6D/docs/docs/getting-started.md

 ---
 id: getting-started
-title: Getting Started
+title: GET STARTED
-sidebar_label: Getting Started
+sidebar_label: GET STARTED
+sidebar_position: 3
 ---

 Welcome to Vision6D!
 This guide helps you install and launch the tool.